 Protecting your data from the unexpected is more than just a good idea—it’s a necessity.
-While most organizations have a data protection and recovery strategy, the specific design and configuration of the backup solution depends on numerous factors, such as the nature of the data, backup policies, regulatory requirements, overall risk tolerance, and budget.
+While most organizations have a business continuity and/or disaster recovery plan, the specific design and configuration of a backup solution depends on numerous factors, such as the nature of the data, backup policies, regulatory requirements, overall risk tolerance, and budget.

 Hostway offers shared and dedicated managed backup solutions, each providing the reliability, security, and ease-of-use you need to stay up and running.
 As your business grows and requirements change, you can upgrade more cost effectively, add options, and extend solutions as necessary.

-Plus, when you outsource your data backup to Hostway’s expert administrators, you’re free to focus on running your business.
+Plus, when you outsource your data backup to Hostway’s expert administrators, you’re free to focus on running your business—rather than on disaster recovery.

 A cost-effective solution that includes automated data backups on a redundant, centralized storage array, protecting you from human error, power failures, or any number of issues that could result in data loss.